 H&R Block's audit support is included in the price of the software, which means an H&R Block employee will personally help you defend your return in an IRS audit.
 Here are some other features and factors to consider when comparing H&R Block software to other tax filing software that's available.

 H&R Block Is Best for Wage-Earners

-At Home Premium handled my fairly sample tax return with only a few frustrations.
-At Home's clean interface and short interview questions all helped speed things along.
-At Home has the ability to import W-2 data from participating firms.
-At Home can also import investment income and capital gains details directly from participating financial institutions.
+The software's clean interface and short interview questions are all aimed at helping speed things along.
+You can import W-2 data from participating firms, as well as investment income and capital gains details directly from participating financial institutions.

 Help Questions on Each Page

 H&R Block has aimed to make tax and program help easier to access.
 On the right-hand side are common questions relevant to the current data entry screen.
 On the input page for the sale of stocks, for example, the software displays questions covering where to report sales of assets when a Form 1099-B hasn't been received, how much of a stock loss can be deducted, and how to enter data from a consolidated brokerage statement.
 Unlike TurboTax, which uses a community model to answer questions, the answers here are written by the H&R Block staff.

 H&R Block also features a "Guide Me" set of interview questions.
 On the filing status page, for example, you can either select your filing status directly or you can click on the "Guide Me" button to be led through a series of questions that will help determine the best filing status for you.

 For an extra $39.99, you can have unlimited access to on-demand help from an H&R Block tax professional.

 H&R Block Product Versions

 H&R Block's software is offered in Basic, Deluxe, Premium, and Premium & Business versions.
 Differences among the product versions largely deal with the types of tax situations that can be handled by the software.